antoine-chenevier/Sys-info-Projet/README.md

 ```

 as we can see the check integrity failed since it calculated the hash for each element in the transations list and compared the values between the stored and the current values and detected a difference between the two.

+### Crypography in V4
+Here we want to use asymetric cryptography to improve further more the security in our system and here is small figure to describe it simply